 History and General Description

 Radiology residencies existed in Norfolk General Hospital and DePaul Hospital for many years before the creation of Eastern Virginia Medical School.
 In 1977, the programs were combined and became affiliated with the Medical School.
 Now, more than 20 years later, the residency is an integrated training program based at three major teaching hospitals:

 Bon Secours DePaul Medical Center

 Sentara Norfolk General Hospital and Children's Hospital of The King's Daughters are the major tertiary referral and trauma centers for a metropolitan area of approximately 1.6 million people.
 Residents also rotate through Bon Secours Maryview Medical Center and Sentara Virginia Beach General Hospital.
 These institutions perform a total of approximately 210,000 diagnostic examinations per year.

-The combined faculty includes over sixty radiologists with sub-specialists in neuroradiology, angiography, pediatric radiology, ultrasound, nuclear medicine (including PET), chest, GU, GI, musculoskeletal radiology, mammography, body CT scanning, and MRI.
+The combined faculty includes over 70 radiologists with sub-specialists in neuroradiology, angiography, pediatric radiology, ultrasound, nuclear medicine (including PET), chest, GU, GI, musculoskeletal radiology, mammography, body CT scanning, and MRI.
 Procedural experience includes interventional and neurointerventional radiology and a variety of guided biopsies, aspirations, and drainages.
 The opportunities for hands-on experience and direct faculty-resident contact are exceptional.